melezhik/swat/README.md

 Here are some examples:

-    # Place this in swat data file
+    # this is a generator
+    # with multiline code
     generator:                  \
     my %d = {                   \
         'foo' => 'foo value',   \